-Traditional spell-checkers just compare words to a dictionary.
-But AI grammar keyboards?
-They analyze entire sentences to catch errors that basic autocorrect would miss.
-They look at:
+Modern AI grammar keyboards analyze entire sentences to catch errors that basic autocorrect would sail right past.
+They're looking at:

 These keyboards don't just fix obvious misspellings like "teh" instead of "the."
 They catch tricky errors like: